Commands

 rapina doctor

-Run health checks on your API:
+Run health checks on your project:

 - Response schemas defined for all routes